 Figure 7-1 and Figure 7-2 provide nominal catch rate estimates (total catch over total effort) by age for Japanese longline vessels based on the combined data for statistical areas 4-9 from quarters 2 and 3.
-Figure 7-3 provides a more detailed representation of recent changes in age specific catch rates.
-In Figure 7-3 the catch rates for ages 4-11 have all been overlaid and the series of figures provides a synopsis of the changes over 2-3 year intervals.
-Figure 7-4 provides a synopsis of the catch rate for the 12+ age group.

-The aggregated indices for age 3-7 and ages 8 plus show a positive trend in catch rates in recent years (1996-2002), but this positive trend is not maintained when the 2003 data are added.
-The decrease in the aggregated age 3-7 index in 2003 is driven by the decreases in the age 3 and 4 indices, which have dropped significantly from previous years, and the small decrease in the index for the 6 and 7 index.
-This may indicate that the most recent cohorts may not be as strong as those immediately preceding them.
-However, Figure 7-3 indicates that in the past that changes in juvenile catch rates (particularly in the early 1990's) are not necessarily reflected in subsequent changes at older ages and emphasize that interpretation of catch rate changes can be confounded by changes in selectivity among age classes (potentially as the result of changes in targeting).
+The positive trend in catch rates for ages 3-7 and ages 8+ seen in recent years (1996-2002) has been sharply reversed in the last two years.
+Nominal catch rates for ages 3-7 are at a similar level to what they were in the mid 1990s.
+There was an increase in the catch rates of 3 year olds, but the 2004 catch rate is still at a similar level to the catch rates of 3 year olds in the late 1980s.
+The decrease in the aggregated age 3-7 index in 2004 is driven by the decreases in the age 4, 5, 6 and 7 indices, which have dropped from previous years, some significantly.
+The large drop in catch rates in 2003 for 4 year olds and in 2004 for 5 year olds suggests a particularly weak 1999 cohort (Figure 7-1).
+However, changes in juvenile catch rates (particularly in the early 1990's) are not necessarily reflected in subsequent changes at older ages and emphasize that interpretation of catch rate changes can be confounded by changes in selectivity among age classes (potentially as the result of changes in targeting).